-While it hasn’t always been easy for Sarah in Malaysia, she continues to overcome challenges and share the light of Christ with Muslims.
+It hasn’t always been easy for Sarah in Malaysia.
+But she continues to overcome challenges and share the light of Christ with Muslims.
 Being from a similar culture, she is able to communicate and relate to Malaysians in ways that Westerners never could.
-She spends a lot of her time loving people whom society has left behind and counseling former Muslims who have chosen to follow Christ.
+She spends a lot of her time loving people whom society has left behind.
+Also, she counsels former Muslims, now Christians.

 Like Sarah, Christians from cultures similar to Malaysia can have a great impact on people hearing the gospel and coming to faith in Christ.
-While some “near culture” believers are taking steps to reach out to the Malay with the gospel, many hesitate out of fear.
+Some “near culture” believers are taking steps to reach out to the Malay with the gospel.
+But many hesitate out of fear.

 Sarah explained, “When we share the gospel, they can sense our fear.
 My Christian friends are so afraid to share their faith, but the gospel we have in our hearts is overflowing.
 My prayer for Christians here is for them to not be afraid.”